-I hope you’ll join me in writing a limerick using EMOTE or REMOTE or MOAT at the end of Line 1 or Line 2 or Line 5.
+I hope you’ll join me in writing a limerick using DECK at the end of Line 1 or Line 2 or Line 5.
 (Homonyms or homophones are fine.)

 The best submission will be crowned Limerick Of The Week.
 (Here’s last week’s Limerick Of The Week Winner.)

 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)

 I’ll announce the Limerick of the Week Winner next Sunday, right before I post next week’s Limerick-Off.
 So that gives you a full week to submit your clever, polished verse.
 Your submission deadline is Saturday at 10:00 p.m.
 (Eastern Time.)

 A man felt some bites on his neck.

 He inspected, then cursed: